Phil Church was a trainee with the Canaries at the beginning

 City as cover for their injured goalkeepers but is no longer with

 the Martyrs.
-He is still with West Ham delivering their football
+He then worked with West Ham delivering their football

 in the community schemes in Tower Gateway.